I’ve checked all the Amazon Black Friday deals and these are the best

 Revlon one step hair dryer and volumiser: Was £69.99, now £34.99, Amazon.co.uk

 You’ll recognise this chunky black device from TikTok.
-Earning a spot in our round-up of the best hot brushes, Louise said “its appeal lies in its affordability and the volume it delivers.”
+Earning a spot in our round-up of the best hot brushes, beauty writer Louise said that its “appeal lies in its affordability and the volume it delivers.”
 During testing, she found “it performs best when you work on hair in sections.
 Twisting your wrist as you glide through strands gives your locks a speedy volume boost.
-It doesn’t get tangled or leave hair frizzy, although it is pretty weighty, so bare that in mind.”
+It doesn’t get tangled or leave hair frizzy, although it is pretty weighty, so bear that in mind.”
 With 50 per cent off, snap the tool up fast.

 Suri electric toothbrush: Was £95, now £71.25, Amazon.co.uk